velog-io/velog/infrastructure/README.md

 ## 4. Setting the Target Infrastructure

-If you wish to deploy a specific infrastructure, set your desired target: 'all', 'web', 'server', or 'cron'.
+If you wish to deploy a specific infrastructure, set your desired target: 'all', 'web', 'server', or 'cron' or 'nothing'.

 Examples: